Wigguno/Hexagen/README.md

 	...
 end
--- Iterate over Hexes next to a Node for HexName in NodeData:AllNodes() do
+-- Iterate over Hexes next to a Node for HexName in NodeData:AllHexes() do
 	HexData = TileList.HexList[HexName]
 	...
 end